awhitneye/Shakle/README.md

 .resolveAll() also ignores functions in the array that do not return Promises when invoked

 ALSO!
-The promises are resolved in 'parallel' rather than in series so the resolution will only take as long as the slowest promise to resolve.
+The promises are resolved in 'parallel' rather than in series so the resolution will only take as long as the slowest promise to resolve

 Observe:
 ```javascript